Sensitivity of mixing times of Cayley graphs: Introduction

 The graph $G'$ is almost identical, the only difference is that in each path corresponding to a left turn we add short bridges.
 Namely, examine one such path and denote its vertices $v_0,\dotsc,v_{\ell_i}$ as above.
 Then in $G'$ we add edges between $v_{2j}$ and $v_{2j+2}$ for all $j\in\{0,\dotsc,\ell_i/2-1\}$.

 Why this choice of parameters?
-It is motivated by a heuristic, that we shall explain later, that for `such' graphs the mixing time of the interchange process is the time \emph{all} particles have left the gadget (they do not have to all be outside the gadget at the same time, it is enough that each particle left the gadget at least once by this time).
+It is motivated by a heuristic that for such graphs, namely a gadget connected to a large complete graph, the mixing time of the interchange process is the time \emph{all} particles have left the gadget (they do not have to all be outside the gadget at the same time, it is enough that each particle left the gadget at least once by this time).
+See \S\ref{s:Oliveira} below for some context for this heuristic.
 Thus we are constructing our $H_i$ such that the time that it takes all particles to leave $H_i$ is approximately independent of $i$.
 Indeed, the time a particle takes to traverse a single stretched edge is approximately $\ell_i^2 \asymp4^{u-i}$ while each tree of $H_i$ has depth $4^{i-1}u$ (in the sense that this is the depth of the tree before its edges have been stretched) and the particle has to traverse all levels of $H_i$, so it exits $H_i$ after time approximately $4^{u-1}u$, which is independent of $i$.
-And this holds for all particles simultaneously because the probability that a particles takes $\lambda\cdot 4^{u-1}u$ time to traverse the tree (for some $\lambda>1$) is exponentially small in the number of layers $4^{i-1}u$, and hence that would not happen to any of the particles in the tree, which has approximately $2^{4^{i-1}u}$ particles, if only $\lambda$ is sufficiently large.
-In the roughest possible terms, the growing height of the trees is dictated by the growing number of vertices (which must grow because $H_i$ has much more roots than $H_{i-1}$, since each $x\in B_{i-1}$ is a root of $H_i$) while the decreasing stretching balances the growing height to get approximately uniform exit time.
+And this holds for all particles simultaneously because the probability that a particle takes $\lambda\cdot 4^{u-1}u$ time to traverse the tree (for some $\lambda>1$) is exponentially small in the number of layers $4^{i-1}u$, and hence that would not happen to any of the particles in the tree, which has approximately $2^{4^{i-1}u}$ particles, if $\lambda$ is sufficiently large.
+In the roughest possible terms, the growing height of the trees is dictated by the growing number of vertices (which must grow because $H_i$ has many more roots than $H_{i-1}$, since each $x\in B_{i-1}$ is a root of $H_i$) while the decreasing stretching balances the growing height to get approximately uniform expected exit time.
 The only exception is $H_1$, whose height is not dictated by the number of roots (clearly, as there is only one), but by the stretching.